natwit95/Billed-Frontend/README.md

 User Story📝

-☞ A user will be able create a bill + split the bill with friends ☞ A user will be able to see the total amount owed for all of their bills ☞ A user will be able to see the total amount owed for all of their bills ☞ A user will be able to see amounts owed to them with a list of users ☞ A user will be able to click on each user owes tab and see details as well as mark as paid
+☞ A user will be able create a bill + split the bill with friends <br>
+☞ A user will be able to see the total amount owed for all of their bills <br>
+☞ A user will be able to see the total amount owed for all of their bills <br>
+☞ A user will be able to see amounts owed to them with a list of users <br>
+☞ A user will be able to click on each user owes tab and see details as well as mark as paid <br>
-☞ A user will be able to see their bills and pay them ☞ A user will be able to update or delete their account
+☞ A user will be able to see their bills and pay them <br>
+☞ A user will be able to update or delete their account <br>